 Pursuant to the Companies Act, Björn Borg’s Board is responsible for the company’s organisation and the management of its affairs and appoints its CEO.
 The Board lays down the company’s goals and strategy, adopts critical policy documents and continuously monitors compliance thereto.
-The Board’s rules of procedure, which were adopted most recently at the Board meeting on August 18, 2016, define the principles for Board work, the delegation between the Board and the CEO, and the financial reporting.
+The Board also has ultimate responsibility for its various committees.
+The Board’s rules of procedure, which were adopted most recently at the Board meeting on August 17, 2017, define the principles for Board work, the delegation between the Board and the CEO, and the financial reporting.

 In 2016 the Board held seven scheduled meetings, four of which were in connection with the quarterly financial reports, one by circulation in connection with the preparations for the AGM and one to adopt the budget.
 An additional Board meeting was also held during the year in direct connection with the May meeting (the day after), where other issues beyond the quarterly report were discussed.
-Directors’ attendance at the year’s Board meetings is shown in the table below.
+For further information about the Board’s work and directors’ attendance at the year’s Board meetings please refer to the Corporate Governance Report.

 Henrik Bunge (b.
 1973) has been CEO since August 4, 2014.
 He does not own shares in any company with which Björn Borg has significant business interests.
 For more information on the CEO, see page 87 of the annual report.